 PRE-TRIP PLANNING What was easy about it?
 What could be improved?
 AT GETTYSBURG What was the most valuable part of Field Trip Day from a teacher's perspective?
+What did your students identify as the host part of their Field Trip Day?
 What did your students identify as the best part of their Field Trip Day?
-What was the least effective part of your day, or something that you will change for next year?
+What was the least effective part of your day, or something that you will change for next year? what was the least effective part of your day, of something that you will change for next year?
 POST-TRIP SUCCESSES How did you assess the student's learning when you got back to the classroom?
-Trow did you assess the student's learning when you got back to the classroom?
-What feedback did you glean from the other teachers and the chaperones? what recuback did you great from the other teachers and the chaperones: ADDITIONAL REFLECTIONS FOR NEXT YEAR (use the back of sheet, if necessary)
+What feedback did you glean from the other teachers and the chaperones?
+ADDITIONAL REFLECTIONS FOR NEXT YEAR (use the back of sheet, if necessary)